 Sorry rabbits, due to this fact, you trail our current battle in the category by one point.

-Reason #2- Jumping and Climbing Is Extremely Fun to Watch and Partake In
+Reason #2- Jumping and Climbing Is Extremely Fun to Watch

 Some individuals may see this as a negative, but I can tell you that’s it’s not.